jadamsowers/trailhead/FAMILY_MANAGEMENT_IMPLEMENTATION.md

 # Family Management System Implementation

 ## Overview
-This document describes the implementation of the family management system that allows parents to manage their family members (parents and scouts) with saved information that can be reused when signing up for trips.
+This document describes the implementation of the family management system that allows parents to manage their family members (parents and scouts) with saved information that can be reused when signing up for outings.

 ## Completed Implementation